 The name has to be unique across all existing VSTS accounts.
-You can name it “FoSizzle-YOUR-INITIALS” for example.
+You can name it “PhoSizzle-YOUR-INITIALS” for example.
 Mine here is called “phosizzle-cat”.
 Leave the code management as Git.
 Hit Continue and give it a few minutes to create your acount.